 Welcome to Sharing Cities Sweden!

-Sharing Cities Sweden will develop world-leading test-beds for the sharing economy in Stockholm, Gothenburg, Malmö and Umeå.
+Sharing Cities Sweden is developing world-leading test-beds for the sharing economy in Stockholm, Gothenburg, Malmö and Umeå.
 Through test-beds, sharing services and digital solutions will be developed.
 The opportunities and risks of the sharing economy will be tested and evaluated.

-Sharing Cities Sweden will establish a national node to significantly improve national and international cooperation and promote an exchange of experience on sharing services.
-The test-beds will be supported by a national node for coordination, national learning and international exchange.
+Sharing Cities Sweden is establishing a national node to significantly improve national and international cooperation and promote an exchange of experience on sharing services.
+The test-beds will be supported by the national node for coordination, national learning and international exchange.

 Current Schedule for Sharing Cities Sweden

 10-11 October 2019 - Sharing Cities Summit Sweden in Lund and Malmö.
 Sharing Cities Sweden is organising a conference and exhibition on exploring the role of sharing cities in advancing the sustainable development goals.
 Stay tuned for further information and registration.
 Register interest to attend and receive further information

 Recent News from Sharing Cities Sweden